 Externally Funded Reserve These are all external contributions which are committed to specific projects.

-Service Support Reserve

-To cover specific service projects which may arise in the future (e.g. economic development work or Local Plan work) To ring fence income from Meridien for future economic
+Service Support Reserve To cover specific service projects which may arise in the future development Regeneration Reserve

+(e.g. economic development work or Local Plan work)

+To ring fence income from Meridien for future economic